 Where possible, the employer should get somebody who's not involved in the case to carry out the investigation, for example another manager or someone from HR.

 This is to keep things as fair as possible.
-In smaller businesses, the employer might have to do it themself.
+In smaller organisations, the employer might have to do it themselves.

 In a disciplinary case

 In a disciplinary case, the employer should think about who will handle matters if further action is needed.

 Where possible, a different person should handle each step of the disciplinary procedure that's needed:

 Where possible, the employer should assign a more senior person to handle the disciplinary hearing and outcome than the person assigned to the investigation.

 In a grievance case

 For a grievance investigation, it is usually best for the person hearing the grievance to investigate the issue.

 You can find more details on choosing who to carry out the investigation in the Acas guide to conducting workplace investigations.